citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 To use a custom texture pack, right click on the game in the game list and select Open Custom Textures Location.
 Place the folder with all the textures inside.
 Then, turn on the Use Custom Texture option in Graphics -> Enhancements and you are set to go.

-If you are looking for some custom texture packs, check out the `#mods-and-texture-packs` channel on the Citra Discord server.
+The following are previews of some awesome texture pack projects by the community.
+They aren't finished yet, but stay tuned!
+You can also check out the `#mods-and-texture-packs` channel on the Citra Discord server.

 (Juxtapose of custom texture MH)

+Click here to see a larger version of the above juxtapose.

+{{< juxtapose "ec2bf8ba-a025-11ea-a7cb-0edaf8f81e27" >}}

+Click [here](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=ec2bf8ba-a025-11ea-a7cb-0edaf8f81e27) to see a larger version of the above juxtapose.

 ## Texture Filters ([#5017](https://github.com/citra-emu/citra/pull/5017), [#5166](https://github.com/citra-emu/citra/pull/5166), [#5210](https://github.com/citra-emu/citra/pull/5210), [#5270](https://github.com/citra-emu/citra/pull/5270)) by [BreadFish64](https://github.com/BreadFish64)